-- Help coordinate care among your different doctors. - > Help find community resources to meet your needs. - Advocate to ensure you get the care and services you need. - Help improve your health or function. - > Help you use and understand your health benefits. - Provide one-on-one health care information, guidance and support.
+- > Help coordinate care among your different doctors. - > Help find community resources to meet your needs. - Advocate to ensure you get the care and services you need. - Provide one-on-one health care information, guidance and support. - > Provide education to support self-care skills.